Birkhoff strata of Sato Grassmannian and algebraic curves: Stratum . Weierstrass function reduction

 the hyperelliptic curve (\ref{1F25}) has the form

 which is a consequence of the formula (\ref{WPeqn}).
 It has, obviously, genus one.
-The formula (\ref{WP2P5}) reproduces the well known parametrization of the fifth order hyperelliptic curve of genus one in terms of the Weierstrass-$\wp$ function.
-Weierstrass reduction (\ref{WPred}) of the trigonal curve (\ref{1stratTrig}) is given by
+The formula (\ref{WP2P5}) reproduces the well known parametrization of the fifth degree hyperelliptic curve of genus one in terms of the Weierstrass-$\wp$ function.